26remph/awesome-drone/README.md

-# awesome-drone
+# Awesome drone
-List of awesome Drones, libraries, software and resources.
+List of awesome , libraries, software and resources for drone create.